 Popular juice ingredients and trends include:

-- Exotic fruit blends including dragon fruit, guava, mango, or passion fruit
+- Exotic fruit blends: Dragon fruit, guava, mango, and passion fruit for tropical appeal.

-- Health-boosting add-ons like chia seeds, medicinal mushroom powders, turmeric, coconut or CBT oil, maca root, and collagen powder
+- Health-boosting add-ons: Chia seeds, turmeric, medicinal mushroom powders, maca root, collagen, and CBD oil.

 To successfully open a juice bar business, you will also need a branding strategy and marketing plan.
 You’ll want to develop a logo, color scheme, and a plan for attracting customers to your business.
 For most local stores, effective marketing strategies involve a combination of digital and traditional tactics.
-But the basics include designing a logo and creating a website.
+But the basics include designing a logo, creating a website, and using digital marketing strategies.

 First, you’ll need to create a logo for your business.
 Your logo should be distinctive, versatile, and graphic.
 In other words, it shouldn’t be too text-heavy.
 Instead, try to come up with a concept or symbol that is a good representative of your juice bar.
 Keep in mind you will use your logo on your website, on your menus, on to-go cups, on your store signage, and more.